Ancient universities of Scotland: Edinburgh

-Founded by the Edinburgh Town Council, the university began as a college of law using part of a legacy left by a graduate of the University of St Andrews, Bishop Robert Reid of St Magnus Cathedral, Orkney.
+The University of Edinburgh was founded by the Edinburgh Town Council.
 The university was established by a royal charter granted by James VI in April 1582, and instruction began under the charge of theologian Robert Rollock in October 1583.
 As the first Scottish university to be founded by royal charter at the urging of the 'town council and burges of Edinburgh', rather than through papal bulls as had been the case for the three older universities, this set a new precedent.
 Despite this difference, it is universally considered one of the seven ancient universities of Britain and Ireland (and ten years older than the youngest ancient university, the Trinity College Dublin), a status affirmed by the Scottish Government.

 Anomalies

 University of Dundee

 The University of Dundee gained independent university status by royal charter in 1967, having previously been a college of the University of St Andrews.
 While not governed by the Universities (Scotland) Acts, the institution's Royal Charter provided for it to adopt the characteristics of ancient university governance such as the academic senate, awarding the undergraduate MA degree and electing a Rector.

 As a consequence, some sources have grouped the University of Dundee among the ancient universities.
 The label has also been used by the university itself.
 In a Scottish Government report published in 2019, Dundee is classified as a 'Chartered' university, alongside Strathclyde, Heriot-Watt, and Stirling, as opposed to an 'Ancient' university.

 At the installation of the university's Rector in 2007, the Principal and Vice Chancellor Sir Alan Langlands addressed the issue, noting:

 'The position of Rector is something that Dundee shares with only four other universities in Scotland – the so-called "Ancient Universities".
 For Dundee to be classed with the "ancients" – at a relatively youthful age of forty – feels a bit like finding someone getting up to offer you their seat on the bus when you feel that you are still a bit on the young side.
 But we accept this "ancient" tag, with grace, as a mark of our history and distinction and a reinforcement of the University's commitment to student representation at levels.'